diegorojasucv/argentine-exchange-rates-elt/README.md

 - **Redshift**: Used for data storage and processing, enabling scalable computation.
 - **Airflow**: Handles orchestration and scheduling of the data pipeline.

+### Pre-commit Hooks

+We have implemented a series of `pre-commit` hooks to ensure code quality before commits are made.
+These hooks help automate common checks and formatting tasks, ensuring that the code adheres to established standards.

+The following hooks have been configured in the `.pre-commit-config.yaml` file:

+- **YAML Linting** (`check-yaml`): Verifies that YAML files have correct syntax, which is essential for maintaining clean and error-free configuration files.
+- **End of File Fixer** (`end-of-file-fixer`): Ensures that all files end with a newline, improving compatibility and code cleanliness.
+- **Trailing Whitespace** (`trailing-whitespace`): Removes any trailing whitespace at the end of lines, which can often be added unintentionally.
+- **Python Code Formatter (Black)** (`black`): Automatically formats Python files using `Black`, ensuring a consistent code style throughout the project.
+- **Python Linter (Flake8)** (`flake8`): Detects syntax errors and style issues in Python code, improving readability and code quality.
+- **Import Sorting (isort)** (`isort`): Automatically organizes imports in Python files, following a defined standard, which helps maintain clean and maintainable code.
+- **Docstring Coverage (Interrogate)** (`interrogate`): Checks the coverage of docstrings in Python files, ensuring that at least 95% of the code is properly documented.

+### Tests
+- **Data Quality Tests**: Built-in dbt tests like `not_null`, `unique`, and `recency` were integrated to ensure the integrity and freshness of the data.
+- **Unit Tests**: Custom tests were created to validate the correctness of key transformations, including date calculations, window functions, and conditional logic (`case when` statements).
+These tests ensure that all business logic is accurately reflected in the data pipeline.
+- **Python Function Tests**: Python unit tests were implemented in the `test` folder to verify the consistency and accuracy of individual functions within the project.

 ### GitHub Actions
 We implemented the following automated checks to maintain code quality and consistency:
 - **Docstring Coverage**: Ensures that all Python functions and methods are properly documented.
 - **Test Coverage**: Monitors the percentage of code covered by unit tests.
 - **Python Code Formatter**: Applies consistent formatting to all Python code using `Black`.
 - **SQL Linter**: Enforces SQL style and syntax rules using `SQLFluff`.

-### Tests
-- **Data Quality Tests**: Built-in dbt tests like `not_null`, `unique`, and `recency` were integrated to ensure the integrity and freshness of the data.
-- **Unit Tests**: Custom tests were created to validate the correctness of key transformations, including date calculations, window functions, and conditional logic (`CASE WHEN` statements).
-These tests ensure that all business logic is accurately reflected in the data pipeline.
-- **Python Function Tests**: Python unit tests were implemented in the `test` folder to verify the consistency and accuracy of individual functions within the project.

 ## Documentation